v-franco/qmk-keymaps/Planck/README.md

 It functions using the QMK Firmware, which allows full customization of the board, which is very helpful because not everyone willl have the same needs in a keyboard, specially with one that has only 47 keys and depends on layers in order to access all the characters, key combinations, and macros not available on the base layer.

-Since I am a software engineer, I designed my layout with productivity while coding in mind.
+Being a software engineer, I designed my layout with productivity while coding in mind.
 The planck I use is the rev6 by DROP + OLKB, with a complete grid layout (which means all the keys in the board are 1U)

 ## Base layer